Mean-square and sublinear convergence of a stochastic proximal point algorithm in metric spaces of nonpositive curvature: Preliminaries

 As usual, we say that a sequence $(x_n)$ of ($X$-valued) random variables is independent if the generated $\sigma$-algebras $\sigma(x_n)$ are independent and $(x_n)$ is called identically distributed if all distributions $\tau_{x_n}$ coincide.
 We abbreviate the property that a sequence is independent and identically distributed by i.i.d., also as usual.

 In a separable Hilbert space $(X,\langle\cdot,\cdot\rangle)$, it is well-known that independent ($X$-valued) random variables $u,v:T\to X$ satisfy

 where the integral in that case reduces to the Bochner integral on $X$.
-We will later require a fractional part of this property for random variables taking values in the tangent space $T_xX$ of a Hadamard space $X$, relative to the mapping $g_x$ considered above.
+We will later require this property for random variables taking values in the tangent space $T_xX$ of a Hadamard space $X$, relative to the mapping $g_x$ considered above.
 While this therefore naturally holds for Hilbert spaces and Hadamard manifolds, it is not clear if this property holds in this full generality.
-Indeed, the only partial answer we can give here is that equality always holds when $T_xX$ has flat curvature: If $T_xX$ has also nonnegative curvature, in addition to the nonpositive curvature it natively has, then following similar arguments as in the proof of Theorem 2.4, (4) in \cite{LeGouicParisRigolletStromme2022}, it is rather immediate to show that $g_x(u,v)$ is both convex and concave, in both arguments.
-Thus, for independent integrable random variables $u,v:T\to T_xX$, we have\footnote{Note that as $u,v$ are integrable and independent, also $g_x(u,v)$ is integrable as we have $\int \vert g_x(u,v)\vert \,d\tau\leq \int \norm{u}_x\norm{v}_x \,d\tau= \left(\int \norm{u}_x \,d\tau\right)\left(\int \norm{v}_x\,d\tau\right)<\infty$, where the equality follows by independence.}
+Indeed, the only partial answer we can give here is that the equality always holds when $T_xX$ has flat curvature, i.e.\ in particular when $X$ is a Hilbert-Hadamard space.
+Concretely, utilizing that $g_x$ is affine in this case (recall Lemma \ref{affine}), we get the following result: